 There are five pockets on the Bosch heated jacket, including a cell phone, document, battery (inside left vs. outside left/rear), and two hand pockets.
 Wires for mobile devices and/or headphones can be routed through the internal holes keeping everything under the jacket, which is cool.
-The Bosch jacket does have a left-side zipper (at least the one we saw)—a featured found mostly on women’s jackets.
+The Bosch jacket does have a left-side zipper (at least the one we saw)—a feature found mostly on women’s jackets.
 Not a deal-killer, but odd.
 Perhaps it’s a German thing… like driving on the left side.

 Available in sizes small to 2x, the Bosch heated jackets are available from Amazon and other online retailers, Home Depot, and Lowes.
 Prices range from about $100 for the hoodie to about $200 for the soft shell with a battery and charger included.